klogdog/videojoker/README.md

 This application is used to simulate video poker

 # How to build
-using visual studio code on a windows platfor
+using visual studio code on a windows platform
 ```
 git clone https://github.com/klogdog/videojoker.git
 cd videojoker